haturatu/puremania/README.md

 ```bash
 ./puremania
 ```
+We place static assets in the static directory, but as long as you can call the API implemented on the Go side, anything will work.
+The frontend is only there for my own convenience.

 ### Supervisor (Optional)
 To run Pure Mania as a background service, you can use a process manager like `supervisord`.
 Here’s an example configuration: